 This report shows that overworked and underpaid African content moderators were exploited and haven't gotten dignity or work that could benefit them in any way.
-What they acquired from the job are severe psychological disorders such as eating disorders, sleeping disorders, drug abuse, and more issues that resulted from negligence and lack of proper mental health care that the company failed to provide.
+What they acquired from the job instead are severe psychological conditions such as eating disorders, sleeping disorders, drug abuse problems, and more issues that result from negligence and a lack of proper mental health care, which the company failed to provide.